Aman-Kisan/Rental-Management-System-Project/README.md

+- CURRENTLY A LOT OF PROBLEMS ARE BEING FACED IN THIS PROJECT

 # Rental Management System Project
 It is a GUI based application build using Python and MySQL RDBMS for household rental and electricity usage management.